SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/03-Services.md

 Angular **services** look like any other TypeScript **class** that handles **data manipulation**.

-Let us create a simple service which we will call `NotifyService`.
+Let us create a simple service that we will call `NotifyService`.

-In the `src/app` directory of your project, create a new file, called `notify.service.ts`.
+In the `src/app` directory of our project, we will create a new file, which will be called `notify.service.ts`.

-Inside, type in the following code:
+Inside it, type in the following block of code:

 ```js
 export class NotifyService {